-- (1) places the targeted student in reasonable fear of harm to the targeted student's person or property; - (2) has a substantially detrimental effect on the targeted student's physical or mental health; - (3) has the effect of substantially interfering with the targeted student's academic performance; or - (4) has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school. - (b) The term (bullying) may not be interpreted to impose any burden or sanction on, or include in the definition of the term, the following: - (1) Participating in a religious event. - (2) Acting in an emergency involving the protection of a person or property from an imminent threat of serious bodily injury or substantial danger. - (3) Participating in an activity consisting of the exercise of a student's rights protected under the First Amendment to the United States Constitution or Article I, Section 31 of the Constitution of the State of Indiana, or both. - (4) Participating in an activity conducted by a nonprofit or governmental entity that provides recreation, education, training, or other care under the supervision of one (1) or more adults. - (5) Participating in an activity undertaken at the prior written direction of the student's parent. - (6) Engaging in interstate or international travel from a location outside Indiana to another location outside Indiana.
+- Places the targeted student in reasonable fear of harm to the targeted student's person or property; - Has a substantially detrimental effect on the targeted student's physical or mental health; - Has the effect of substantially interfering with the targeted student's academic performance; or - Has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school.

+The term (bullying) may not be interpreted to impose any burden or sanction on, or include in the definition of the term, the following:

+- Participating in a religious event. - Acting in an emergency involving the protection of a person or property from an imminent threat of serious bodily injury or substantial danger. - Participating in an activity consisting of the exercise of a student's rights protected under the First Amendment to the United States Constitution or Article I, Section 31 of the Constitution of the State of Indiana, or both. - Participating in an activity conducted by a nonprofit or governmental entity that provides recreation, education, training, or other care under the supervision of one (1) or more adults. - Participating in an activity undertaken at the prior written direction of the student's parent. - Engaging in interstate or international travel from a location outside Indiana to another location outside Indiana.
-The following are Indiana Code regulations regarding bullying in Indiana public schools

-SOURCE: IC 20-26-5-34.2; (13)
+The following are Indiana Code regulations regarding bullying in Indiana public schools SOURCE: IC 20-26-5-34.2; (13)